 This landlocked parcel abuts Country Club property and municipally owned Dow Brook watershed land, and provides wildlife habitat and additional protection for the Dow Brook Reservoir.
 The spring 2001 ATM approved the addition of this parcel to the “list of priority parcels”.
 The Town acquired this property on January 31, 2002.
 The Town also received a grant from the Department of Environmental Protection to cover 80% of the acquisition price.
 After this reimbursement, the Town’s total cost for this property was $12,140.

 Great Neck Conservation Area (formerly Proprietors) – 85.5‐acres (16 parcels) – Map 15D, Lot 81C (Core Parcel): Great Neck Conservation Area’s 85.5 acres are divided into eight geographically separated parcels, the centerpiece of which is the 67.5‐acre Core Parcel beginning at the fork of North Ridge and Little Neck Roads.
-Access to the parcel is being developed with a Clark Pond overlook located on Clark Road and will be open to the public in the spring of 2011.
-Great Neck Conservation Area Natural Resource Report
+The Clark Pond overlook located on Clark Road opened to the public in the spring of 2011.

 The Town acquired 85.5 acres of undeveloped land on Great Neck, now known as the Great Neck Conservation Area, on January 31, 2007 after more than two years of preparation and negotiation with the former owner, the Proprietors of Great Neck, Inc. The primary purpose of the acquisition was the protection of highly sensitive coastal wetlands and wildlife habitat, especially critical to migratory birds, whose population is declining.
 The net cost to the Open Space Bond of the nearly $1.7 million purchase was $283,000.
 The remaining funding was raised from the following sources: US Fish and Wildlife Service National Coastal Wetlands Grant ($846,000), Commonwealth of Massachusetts Self‐Help Grant ($500,000), Massachusetts Department of Conservation and Recreation ($54,000), and the Fields Pond Foundation ($11,000).